RETURN TO HOME PAGE

 II.
 Human nature

-A. Dualist - essential you is your soul.
+B. The real you is just your soul.
 Soul is eternal (reincarnation).

 this good soul got mixed up with body in the first place is a good question